Doctoral Training and HDR

 Balard Chemical Sciences (SCB) – ED 459

 The Balard Doctoral School of Chemical Sciences is part of the Balard Chemistry Cluster, which brings together the vast majority of chemists at the Montpellier campus and throughout the region.
 The doctoral school is single-disciplinary.
 However, it has strong ties to physics (materials), biology (biomolecules), and process engineering.
-There are approximately 275 doctoral students, supervised by 330 researchers and faculty members.
+There are approximately 275 doctoral students, who are supervised by 330 researchers and faculty members.

 Management Team